Max-Jaeger/redhat-PE180-exam-tips/README.md

 1. **Maximize all the windows and switch between them using alt + tab**

-    Switching between the terminal and the exam instructions with your mouse wastes a lot of time since the mouse is very buggy and laggy and will have some delay to follow the trail of your real mouse.
+    Switching between the terminal and the exam instructions with your mouse wastes a lot of time since the mouse is very buggy and laggy and will have some delay while following the trail of the your computer's mouse.
 I suggest you maximize all your screens and switch between them using alt + tab.

     Note that RHEL has no maximize button, so in order to maximize, you can double click the top bar of any windows and it will maximize.
 Check the gifs below for reference.